News update: SME Brexit Support Fund

 Hiring staff outside and inside the UK: affects who and how you employ staff from the EU under new rules

 The government’s tailored checklists will help you work out what’s relevant individually to you.
-For more information on how the changes will affect you and how to prepare accordingly to keep going, business as usual, from 1st January 2021, visit gov.uk/transition.
+For more information on how the changes affect you and to get a list of personalised actions for you so that you can keep going with 'business as usual' following 1st January 2021, visit gov.uk/transition.

 What should businesses be doing now?

-These first few steps and checks can help set things in motion to prepare for 1st January 2021.
+These steps and checks can help set things in motion following 1st January 2021.